 B. Energy and Climate Change

 10. Implement strategic measures to develop energy systems that allow for sustainable economic growth alongside deep reductions in greenhouse gas emissions.
-Reduce systems costs with market reforms, normative instruments (such as standards), and business models that embrace demand responses, supply flexibility, emerging storage, energy efficiency, and efficient transmission and distribution.
+Reduce systems costs with market reforms, normative instruments (such as standards), and business models that embrace demand responses, renewable energy supply, enable distributed generation, storage, energy efficiency, efficient transmission and distribution.

 11. Institute well-functioning carbon markets or other mechanism to establish a real price on carbon to promote low carbon growth.

-12. Ensure policy parity among all low-carbon technologies, including renewables, clean fossil, and, to the extent countries wish to pursue the option, nuclear power.
+Mechanisms for carbon trading should be transparent and understandable for all.

+Observe and encourage that projects reducing greenhouse gas emissions, which are not included in the national plan for allocation of carbon credits.

+12. Ensure that policy supports the 2030 Agenda Sustainable Development Goals to increase substantially the share of renewable energy in the global energy mix and double the global rate of energy efficiency improvements.

-13. Deploy clean energy technology and enhance research and development of innovative technologies.
-Encourage both sustainable development of untapped national resource potential and a transition from higher to lower carbon intensity thermal generation.
+13. Deploy the best available technologies and practices in clean energy and enhance research and development of innovative technologies.
+Encourage both sustainable development of untapped national resource potential and of incumbent establish a roadmap for the gradual phase-out of fossil carbon emissions from thermal generation.

+All oil-producing nations to endorse the World Bank-introduced “Zero Routine Flaring by 2030” Initiative, which was launched in 2015 by UN Secretary-General Ban Ki-moon and World Bank President Jim Yong Kim.
+The Initiative is designed to over time end the wasteful oil industry practice of routinely flaring associated gas at oil production sites around the world.
+Global gas flaring causes substantial emissions of CO2, methane, and black carbon, in addition to wasting vast quantities of a natural resource that could be conserved or put to productive use.

-C. Energy and Resource Efficiency
+C. Energy and Resource Productivity

 14. Reshape energy markets so that energy price signals and energy policies are aligned with sustainable deployment and use of energy resources.

-15. Create structural, institutional and regulatory framework conditions that enable substantial investments in energy and resource efficiency throughout the energy value chain.
+15. Implement economic growth strategies which support greater energy and resource productivity through energy efficiency measures, economic diversification and technological innovation plans to promote greater economic value from energy consumption while reducing carbon emissions. .

-16. Explore ways for energy suppliers to sell energy services rather than energy products to accelerate energy efficiency uptake and promote the creation of strong energy services companies through public-private partnerships to implement large-scale energy efficiency programmes.
+16. Explore ways and investigate existing best-practices for energy suppliers to sell energy services rather than energy products to accelerate energy efficiency uptake and promote the creation of strong energy services companies to implement large-scale energy efficiency programmes.

-17. Enhance cross-sectoral urban planning to improve energy efficiency in cities, including housing, transport, water, and municipal utility infrastructure.
+17. Enhance cross-sectoral national planning, both urban and rural, to improve energy efficiencyand energy management standards, including housing, transport, commercial activities, water, and municipal utility infrastructure.

 18. Establish technology-driven energy performance standards and pursue ever-tightening, enforced minimum energy performance standards in all sectors.
-Institute testing and labelling standards and procedures that meet recognized international requirements and that generate transparent information about them.
-Implement official energy efficiency labelling for mass consumer equipment.
+Establish institute testing and labelling standards and procedures that meet recognized international requirements and that generate transparent information about them.
+Implement official energy efficiency labelling for mass consumer equipment and public/private buildings.

 19. Limit commercialization and sales of appliances and equipment that do not meet internationally agreed minimum standards by 2030.